Accommodation in Johannesburg

 The accommodation in Johannesburg is one of the city's biggest advantages.
-Houses in Joburg are generally big and often come with a beautiful patio as well as a swimming pool which can be used for most of the year because of the beautiful weather.
+Houses in Joburg are generally big and often come with a patio as well as a swimming pool which can be used for most of the year because of the beautiful weather.

+Size is one of the key considerations in choosing accommodation.
 As is often the case, the size of a family should determine the size of their accommodation.
 Most expats do, however, live in bigger houses in South Africa than they would at home.
 This is especially true of some of the generously proportioned houses in secure estates that expats often live in.

-Security in Johannesburg
+Home security in Johannesburg